tigera-cs/servicenow/traininglabs/1-install-calico-k8s-lab/README.md

-# 1. Lab1: Installing Calico on K8s
+# 1. Lab1: Launch Yaobank app

 The first lab guides you through the process of installing Calico and deploying a sample application.